dessant/move-issues/assets/app-description.md

 # Preserve mentions in the issue content
 keepContentMentions: false

+# Move labels that also exist on the target repository
+moveLabels: true

 # Set custom aliases for targets
 # aliases:
 #   r: repo